epallerols/scrollto-with-animation/README.md

 # scrollto-with-animation
-This is a simple function for animating scroll that can define a easing equation function.
+This is a simple function for animating scroll that can define a easing equation function, working with scrollTop of the element and works fine in all browsers.

 - Only one dependency (for the [polyfill](https://www.npmjs.com/package/animation-frame))
 - Cross-browser.